matthewp/fs/README.md

 This component is still in very early stages, but plans are to include methods such as:

-* readString - Get a file and return it as a string.
 * readJson - Get a file and return it as an object.